7. Risk Assessments & Public Liability Insurance

 For large events you must:

 - Prepare a scale plan of the site showing the position of all the activities/attractions, circulation routes and exits and should also detail the floor size and entrance/exits of all marquees and tents etc. This should be provided along with your event application and updated if your plans change.
-Any updated copies will need to be provided to East Devon District Council prior and during the event, if requested.
+Any updated copies will need to be provided to us prior and during the event, if requested.

 - Have clearly displayed safe evacuation routes which are adequately marshalled

-Event organisers should complete a risk assessment for every event that they organise.
+You should complete a risk assessment for every event that you organise.
 For ease, we have provided you with a sample risk assessment.

 A risk assessment helps to focus on the activities and hazards that have the potential to cause harm, and it helps ensure that each event runs as smoothly and safely as possible.
-Every event organiser planning an event on East Devon District Council land must submit a completed risk assessment with all the other application documents before their event takes place.
+Every event organiser planning an event on our land must submit a completed risk assessment with all the other application documents before their event takes place.

 A risk assessment is a careful examination of what could cause harm to people, for example fire, traffic, vehicles, slips, trips and falls, weather conditions, use of electrical equipment, use of a marquee, staging, food and hygiene etc.